How to capture and keep your travel memories safe for life

 Do something with them!

 Finally, there’s no point in capturing all of these travel memories if you’re not going to do anything with them!
-Create a scrapbook for all of the pictures, use a free video editing tool to merge your clips together, or simply upload them all to an online album.
+Create a scrapbook for all of the pictures, use a free video editor to merge your clips together, or simply upload them all to an online album.
 Whatever you do, don’t let those memories go waste.

 So, there we have it – seven smart tips for capturing and keeping your travel memories safe for life.
 Are there any others to add to the list?
 Let us know in the comments.